Las Palmas: Airport

 Las Palmas is served by Gran Canaria Airport, also called Las Palmas Airport (IATA: LPA, ICAO: GCLP).

 The airport is located in the eastern part of the island, about 18 km from Las Palmas city centre.
 In 2008, it handled 10,212,106 passengers and 33695248 kg of cargo, and is the fourth busiest in Spain.
 It is also the only airport on the islands with two runways, thus can accommodate up to 53 landings and take-offs per hour.
 The lengthy runways made the airport an alternative landing site for the NASA Space Shuttle.
-This airport is also a base for Binter Canarias and Navegacion y Servicios Aéreos Canarios, airlines which operate regional inter-island flights within the Canary Islands.
+This airport is also a base for Binter Canarias and Canaryfly, airlines which operate regional inter-island flights within the Canary Islands.

 An airbase of the Spanish Air Force is located to the east of the runways.
 Beyond several hangars opposite the passenger terminal, the Gando Air Base (Base Aérea de Gando) contains ten shelters situated on the southern end of the eastern runway.